lappsgrid-incubator/org.lappsgrid.datasource.twitter/README.md

 - `since` : date since which tweets should be retrieved.
 Format: YYYY-MM-DD
 - `until` : date until which tweets should be retrieved.
 Format: YYYY-MM-DD
 - `lang` : language of tweets to be retrieved.
 - `address` : address around which to receive tweets.
-This parameter has to be accompanied by a radius.
+This parameter has to be accompanied by a radius and a unit.
 - `radius` : value of radius around address.
 Default = 10
 - `unit` : unit of radius around address.
 Options are "km" (kilometers) or "mi" (miles).
 Default = "mi"